GPU-accelerated machine learning

 Using multiple CPUs for data pre-processing

-One common reason for the GPU utilization being low is when the CPU cannot load and pre-process the training data fast enough, and the GPU has to wait for the next batch to process.
+One common reason for the GPU utilization being low is when the CPU cannot load and pre-process the data fast enough, and the GPU has to wait for the next batch to process.
 It is then a common practice to reserve more CPUs to perform data loading and pre-processing in several parallel threads or processes.
-A good rule of thumb in Puhti is to reserve 10 CPUs per GPU (as there are 4 GPUs and 40 CPUs per node).
+A good rule of thumb in Puhti is to reserve 10 CPUs per GPU (as there are 4 GPUs and 40 CPUs on each node).
 On Mahti you can reserve up to 32 cores, as that corresponds to 1/4 of the node.
 Remember that CPUs are a much cheaper resource than the GPU!

 You might have noticed that we have already followed this advice in our example job scripts:

-example in TensorFlow you can use
+TensorFlow you can use

-to the number of CPUs reserved and utilize
+num_parallel_calls to the number of CPUs reserved and utilize

 dataset = dataset.map(..., num_parallel_calls=10) dataset = dataset.prefetch(buffer_size)